 Best High-End Centerpin Combo

-If you are the type of guy that wants the best gear from the start and doesn’t want to upgrade in the future, then the best high-end Centerpin Combo is the 13 foot Loomis GLX Centerpin Rod combined with the Kingpin Zeppelin Centerpin Reel.
-Combine that with the Raven 8-pound line.
+If you want the best gear from the start and don’t want to upgrade in the future, then the best high-end Centerpin Combo is the 13-foot Loomis GLX Centerpin Rod combined with the very popular Kingpin Zeppelin Centerpin Reel, or the thousand-dollar Kingpin Zeppelin Aero Centerpin Reel, or the top-of-the-line Kingpin Zodiac Centerpin Reel.
+Combine that with the Raven 8-pound line, and you have the best setup on the river.

-The rod is one of the best and lightest Centerpin rods available and the reel is one of the nicest and smoothest reels I have ever used.
+The rod is one of the best and lightest Centerpin rods available, and the reel is one of the kingpin reels are the nicest and smoothest reels I have ever used.
 Together they make a fantastic Centerpin rod and reel combo.

-I have used and guided with this combo many times and it is an excellent high-end Centerpin combo that would make any Centerpin angler very happy.
+I have used and guided with these GLX and Kingpin combos many times, and it is an excellent high-end Centerpin combo setup that would make any Centerpin angler very happy.

 Great Lakes Or West Coast Centerpin Combos